Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - When value 1 is set, it allows you to enter Supercruise/Hypercruise by holding down the Pinky Trigger Modifier & moving the Throttle forward to 100%.
 Repeat the same action to disengage.
 Hold the CMS Hatswitch Modifier instead of Pinky Trigger if you target destination is blocked.

 - When value 0 is set, entering Supercruise/Hypercruise is done via the China Hat Switch.
 In this configuration, please see the reference maps above as it will remap some other functions on the China Hat Switch.

+### SlewAxisPreset  [Value 2, 1 or 0]  ###
+- Sets the axis curve of the Slew Axis on the Throttle.
+- Three Presets available (that use the same curves as the Joystick Presets).
+- Fast, Default or Slow.

 ### ThrottlePresetUP/ThrottlePresetMID/ThrottlePresetDOWN [Values See Below] ###
 - This maps the Throttle 3-Way Toggle Switch for UP, MIDDLE & DOWN so you can change on-the-fly your main Throttle axis.
 For example, you could use Forward Only for SRV, but Full Range for Ships or set to Precision for movement around structures in space!